 The crystal of a watch is the window through which you observe the time.
 In essence, it’s the hard, glass-like part of the face of your watch.
 What many new watch buyers aren’t aware of, is that different materials are often used for this enclosure.
 In cheap watches, you generally find glass or plexiglass, which can get scuffed up or break over time.
 Mineral glass is of higher quality but still doesn’t reach the durability and clarity of sapphire crystal.

 Many brands of luxury watches use sapphire crystal in their timepieces.
-If sapphire crystal is used, you can expect to see a corresponding jump in price.
-Even so, there are numerous variations in sapphire crystal that can impact the value of the watch further.
+If the sapphire crystal is used, you can expect to see a corresponding jump in price.
+Even so, there are numerous variations in the sapphire crystal that can impact the value of the watch further.
 Is the crystal natural or synthetic?
 What’s the thickness?
 Is it flat or rounded?
 Does it have any special features?
 These are important considerations when purchasing a luxury timepiece.

 Warranty and Care

 Taking care of your watch will improve its lifespan.
 However, despite your best efforts, things can happen that impact the effectiveness of your watch.
 That’s why it’s important to keep all of your paperwork, take steps to care for your watch and take a look at what your warranty covers.
 Your luxury timepiece is, after all, a machine, and sometimes a machine needs to be fixed by the experts.

 Most luxury watchmakers are confident enough in their creation to offer a respectable guarantee for your money.
 If you buy the piece second-hand or through a questionable sales channel, you may find that this is not the case.
 Make sure you are purchasing your watch from a reliable retailer or supplier.